aeluro1/geddit/README.md

     ```

 ## To Do
-- [ ] Implement post and comment downloading
+- [ ] Add post and comment downloading
-- [ ] Implement progress bar with tqdm
+- [ ] Add progress bar with tqdm
-- [ ] Implement bloom filter to determine whether post is already saved, improve seek time
+- [ ] Add bloom filter to determine whether post is already saved, improve seek time

 - [ ] Investigate why Docker environment forces Requests to use IPv6 by default, leading to some weird hanging issues